 Let’s see a bit of theory about deep learning and CNNs.

-It is a machine learning algorithm, which is built on the principle of the organization and functioning of biological neural networks.
-This concept arose in an attempt to simulate the processes occurring in the brain by Warren McCulloch and Walter Pitts in 1943.
+In this case, a neural network is a machine learning algorithm, which is based on the principle of the organization and functioning of biological neural networks.
+This concept was created by Warren McCulloch and Walter Pitts in 1943, in an attempt to simulate the processes occurring in the brain, .

 Neural networks consist of individual units called neurons.
-Neurons are located in a series of groups — layers (see figure below).
-Neurons in each layer are connected to neurons of the next layer.
-Data comes from the input layer to the output layer along with these compounds.
-Each individual node performs a simple mathematical calculation. Тhen it transmits its data to all the nodes it is connected to.
+Neurons are located in a series of groups—layers (see figure below).
+Neurons in one layer are connected to neurons of the next layer.
+Data comes from the input layer and moves into the output layer along with these compounds.
+Each individual node performs a simple mathematical calculation, before it transmits its data to all the nodes it is connected to.

 Convolutional Neural Networks (CNNs)